mapbender/mapbender-workshop/MIGRATION_GUIDE.md

 SimpleSearch
 --------------------------
 SimpleSearch element was improved.
 You can now define the projection of the result that comes from the Solr Service.
-Mapbedner will then transform the result to the projection of the map.
+Mapbender will then transform the result to the projection of the map.

 Define sourceSrs in your SimpleSearch definition.
 If not defined the default ('EPSG:4326') be be choosen.
 You find an example at https://github.com/mapbender/mapbender-workshop/blob/release/3.2/app/config/applications/mapbender_demo_nrw.yml